Tools & calculators

 Standard points earning rate for all your spending

 The ongoing rate at which you will earn points for purchases is:

 This is not the best points earning rate on the market, but it’s reasonable given the card’s moderate annual fee and the other built-in benefits.
 If you want to earn points at a faster rate you’ll need to chose a more expensive card.

 Earn Qantas points directly, or exchange Amplify points for other frequent flyer programs

 This card brings you access to award flights on four airlines that between them cover most of the planet.
-You can choose to earn Qantas points directly by opting for Qantas Frequent Flyer as your rewards program, or you can choose Amplify Rewards points which can be exchanged for frequent flyer points with Virgin Australia, Singapore Airlines and Malaysian Airlines at the rate 1 pt per $1 spent (Amplify)
+You can choose to earn Qantas points directly by opting for Qantas Frequent Flyer as your rewards program, or you can choose Amplify Rewards points which can be exchanged for frequent flyer points with Virgin Australia, Singapore Airlines and Malaysian Airlines at the rate 2 Amplify points = 1 airline point.

 Qantas Frequent Flyer joining fee waived